Larceny

 Larceny is a crime involving the unlawful taking or theft of the personal property of another person or business.
 It was an offence under the common law of England and became an offence in jurisdictions which incorporated the common law of England into their own law (also statutory law), where in many cases it remains in force.

 The crime of larceny has been abolished in England, Wales, Ireland, and Northern Ireland, broken up into the specific crimes of burglary, robbery, fraud, theft, and related crimes.
-However, larceny remains an offence in parts of the United States, Jersey, and in New South Wales, Australia, involving the taking (caption) and carrying away (asportation) of personal property without the owner's consent.
+However, larceny remains an offence in parts of the United States, Jersey, and in New South Wales, Australia, involving the taking (caption) and carrying away (asportation) of personal property without the owner's consent and without intending to return it.

 Etymology

-The word "larceny" is a late Middle English word, from the Anglo-Norman word larcin, "theft".
+The word "larceny" is a late Middle English word, from the French word larcin, "theft".
 Its probable Latin root is latrocinium, a derivative of latro, "robber" (originally mercenary).